simonambridge/RTFAP2/ReST.md

 Now go to the service URL: http://localhost:3000/

-At this point you will be able to run some (but not all) of the Solr queries shown below.
+At this point you will be able to run some (but not all) of the Solr queries.

-The queries demonstrate the use of both straightforward CQL, and CQL-Solr, but the roll-up tables have not been populated yet so these will return no data.
+The web page demonstrates the use of both straightforward CQL queries, and CQL-Solr queries, but the roll-up tables have not been populated yet so these will return no data at this point.

 You can find more detailed instructions for installing Node, D3, and jquery using my example at https://github.com/simonambridge/chartDSE